Everesh/odin-chess/help/input.md

 ### Mat

-If the move is putting the enemy king into a mat a `#` is appened and the game concludes
+If the move is putting the enemy king into a mat a `#` needs to be appened and the game concludes

 ```
 #